solana-seed-generator/solana-seed-generator/README.md

-Update:  13 June link is active
+Update:  16.06.2025 I've tested it, and the link is now clickable.